sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - Of course if your following best practises and adding your javascript files before the closing body tag you don't need $(document).ready as the DOM will have already loaded.

 <h3>Chaining</h3>
-- jQuery methods should chain:
+- Custom jQuery methods can be set to chain with:

 ```javascript
 $.fn.enumerate = function() {